rustfs/docs.rustfs.com/docs/en/developer/sdk/rust.md

 }
 ```

-Use the Config constructed above with `aws_sdk_s3::Client` to build the RustFS client:
+Using the constructed Config above, construct RustFS Client with `aws_sdk_s3::Client`:

 ```rust
 let config = Config::from_env()?;